terror/tetris/README.md

     lines cleared.

 13. The player should be able to place a tetromino 'on hold', swapping the current tetromino with the one on hold, or if there aren't any on hold, the next one in the queue.

-14. Grid rows should clear if they consist of a single color.
+14. Grid rows should clear if they are full.

 15. An animation should play once a row is cleared.